teklynk/twitch_clips_player/README.md

 ## Custom CSS

-Add this CSS to the OBS browser source and modify as needed.
+Optional: Add this CSS to the OBS browser source and modify as needed.

 ```css
 #container {